 Where is Windows Hello biometrics data stored?

-When you enrol in Windows Hello, a representation of your face called an enrollment profile is created more information can be found on Windows Hello face authentication.
+When you enrol in Windows Hello, an enrollment profile is created that represents your face.
+More information can be found on Windows Hello face authentication.
 This enrollment profile biometrics data is device-specific, is stored locally on the device, and does not leave the device or roam with the user.
 Some external fingerprint sensors store biometric data on the fingerprint module itself rather than on a Windows device.
-Even in this case, the biometrics data is stored locally on those modules, is device-specific, doesn't roam, never leaves the module, and is never sent to Microsoft Cloud or an external server
+Even in this case, the biometrics data is stored locally on those modules, is device-specific, doesn't roam, never leaves the module, and is never sent to Microsoft Cloud or an external server.

 Who has access to Windows Hello biometrics data?